VegaAbsolute/IotVegaLora2MQTT/README.md

   - *The data that was able to parse the application.
 The set is different for each device model.
 More structure devicePayload Look in section - "Possible structures devicePayload"*
 ##### Possible structures devicePayload
 ##### For SI_11 or SI_21
 - packetType *- possible values: regular, alarm, timeCorrection, settings*
 - battery *- charge battery in %*
 - settings
+  - activationType *- Possible values: ABP or OTAA*
+  - periodConnectInMinutes *- In minutes*
+  - input1Type *- Passible values: security or pulse*
+  - input2Type *- Passible values: security or pulse*
+  - input3Type *- Passible values: security or pulse*
+  - input4Type *- Passible values: security or pulse*
+- time *- Unix timestamp*
+- temperature *- Temperature inside the case in degrees Celsius*
+- input1 *- Number of pulses or state*
+- input2 *- Number of pulses or state*
+- input3 *- Number of pulses or state*
+- input4 *- Number of pulses or state*
+- ##### For SI_12
+- packetType *- possible values: regular, alarm, timeCorrection, settings*
+- battery *- charge battery in %*
+- settings